aeminium-labs/GraphQLana/README.md

-# graphqlana
+# GraphQLana

-Query Solana's on-chain data in a more human-friendly way
+Solana's data for humans